upryzing/clerotri/README.md

   </a>
 </div>

-**Clerotri** is an Upryzing and Revolt client made with React Native.
+**Clerotri** is an Upryzing and Revolt/Stoat client made with React Native.
 It is currently available for Android and will be available for web in the future.

 **Please note that Clerotri is currently in beta.** It may contain bugs and incomplete features - use at your own discretion.